Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 4.7Metrics¶

-The following section presents a more concise version of the functions mentioned in the second and third steps of Section 4.6:
+The following section provides a detailed description of the three distance functions referenced in the second and third steps of Section 4.6, offering a more rigorous examination of their role in the analysis.

 4.7.1Robinson-Foulds distance¶